smallrye/smallrye-llm/examples/quarkus-car-booking/README.md

 Quarkus provides a deep integration with LangChain4j thanks to a specific [extension](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html).

-In particular, it provides a powerful @RegisterAiService annotation and network interractions with LLMs are managed with its own RestClient.
+In particular, it provides a powerful `@RegisterAiService` annotation and network interactions with LLMs are managed with its own RestClient.

 This example is based on a standard usage of LangChain4j with Helidon.
 There is no such deep integration.

-I've added 3 technical classes to manage "the glue" (more or less the equivallent of @RegisterAiService):
+I've added 3 technical classes to manage "the glue" (more or less the equivalent of `@RegisterAiService`):

 * ModelFactory: generates an OpenAI Chat model
 * ChatAiServiceFactory: generates a Chat assistant
-* FraudAiServiceFactrory: generates a Fraud assistant.
+* FraudAiServiceFactory: generates a Fraud assistant.

 I've been obliged to turn FraudResponse in a POJO.
 It seems that Google GSON, used to deserialize OpenAI responses does not support Java Record.

-In contrast with Quarkus, network interractions with LLMs are based on standard LangChain4j.
+In contrast with Quarkus, network interactions with LLMs are based on standard LangChain4j.
 For instance, the Azure SDK is used with Azure OpenAI.

 ## Packaging the application

-To package the application in JVM mode run: _mvn package_.
+To package the application in JVM mode run: `mvn package`.

 ## Configuration

-All configuration is centralized in microprofile-config.properties and can be redefined using environment variables.
+All configuration is centralized in `microprofile-config.properties` and can be redefined using environment variables.

 ## Running the application